 “The chemotherapy drugs were strong to attack the cancer but also make people feel very unwell.
 Dylan would always go into the training ground and do whatever he could every day.

-Cancer delayed his Hammers debut by at least a year, and tragically meant that the Boleyn Ground appearance would remain his solitary official senior match for the club.
+Cancer delayed his Hammers debut by at least a year, and tragically meant that the Boleyn Ground appearance would remain his solitary official senior match for the Club.

 Tombides was a late substitute for Hammers midfielder Gary O’Neil in the 4-1 loss to Wigan, but the result was irrelevant.
-O’Neil will fittingly be in the opposition dugout when West Ham face his AFC Bournemouth team in the Premier League this coming Sunday.

 “I remember Jim (Dylan’s dad) being in Iran with Taylor (Dylan’s brother) for the Australian Under-17s.
 I went to Upton Park with Dylan’s physio Jon Urwin.
 We were both immensely proud when he came on,” Dylan’s mum Tracy Tombides said.

-“I remember a young boy behind me asking his mum why the boy that just came and had no hair and his mother said she didn’t know.
+“I remember a young boy behind me asking his mum why the boy that just came on had no hair and his mother said she didn’t know.
 So I turned around and said that the medicine that he was having was making his hair fall out and the mother asked me what medicine it was.
 I told her chemotherapy.”

 Allardyce later reflected on one of the youngest players he’s handed a debut to.